SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2026-01-05-algebraist-field-guide.md

 ---
-title: An algebraist's field guide to constructing ℤ, ℚ, ℝ, ℂ, ℍ, 𝕆
+title: An algebraist’s field guide to constructing ℤ, ℚ, ℝ, ℂ, ℍ and 𝕆
 date: 2026-01-06 01:20:00 +1100
 categories: [Epic Maths Time, Just for Fun]
 tags: [maths, uni-maths, algebra, ring-theory, frameworks, ai] # TAG names should always be lowercase